ottomatica/baker-examples/headless-chrome-selenium/README.md

 # headless-selenium

-In this project, we demonstrate using [Selenium](http://www.seleniumhq.org/) running on Google Chrome in **headless mode** to run tests against a simple Java spring-boot web site.
+In this project, we demonstrate using [Selenium](http://www.seleniumhq.org/) running on Google Chrome in **headless mode** to run tests against a simple Java spring-boot web app.

 Selenium is a powerful tool for scripting web browsers, such as Chrome.
 Selenium can be useful for supporting automatic *integration and acceptance testing* of a web applications.
 Additionally, Selenium can be integrated with continuous integration systems, such as Jenkins, to verify software changes in an automated build system.